How to Automate Email Responses with AI: A 2024 Tutorial

 2. Zendesk Sell

 Zendesk Sell, another powerful CRM platform, emphasizes providing customer support, and includes AI-enhanced tools for email.
-It’s fantastic if your aim is to have a seamless service experience.
+It’s fantastic if your aim is to have a service experience.

 Key Features: